-NGOs.96 For example, in the course of negotiating the resolution of issues raised in a specific instance, the NCPs and the parties involved in the specific instance may mutually identify best practices in sustainable development as well as how best the MNC could avoid infractions of the Guidelines in the future.
-As well, NCPs are required to be self-referential by engaging in joint peer learning activities and peer reviews through meetings at the OECD or through direct co-operation between the NCPs.97 The self-referential character of the NCPs could aid identification of best practices particularly where it involves thematic peer reviews and evaluations.98 Peer review activities could also identify deficiencies and knowledge gaps within a particular NCP, as well as offer possible strategies for remedying such deficiencies and gaps.
+Moreover, because the OECD Guidelines are designed to continually evolve in line with prevailing circumstances, the Guidelines may be better able to identify and disseminate best practices in the sustainable development of natural resources.
+The identification and dissemination of best practices could occur through the collaborative efforts of the NCPs, the Investment Committee, MNCs, and NGOs.
+103 For example, in the course of negotiating the resolution of issues raised in a specific instance, the NCPs and the parties involved may mutually identify best practices in sustainable development as well as how best the MNC could avoid infractions of the Guidelines in the future.
+As well, NCPs are required to be self-referential by engaging in joint peer learning activities and peer reviews through meetings at the OECD or through direct co-operation between the NCPs.
+104 The self-referential character of the NCPs could aid identification of best practices, particularly where they involve the matic peer reviews and evaluations. $^{105}$ Peer review activities could also identify deficiencies and knowledge gaps within a particular NCP, as well as offer possible strategies for remedying such deficiencies and gaps.
 In fact, the OECD now organizes peer learning sessions for the NCPs.
-For example, a peer learning session was held during the 2011 annual meeting of the NCPs, focusing primarily on typical challenges encountered by NCPs in handling specific instances.99 These challenges include issues relating to fact-finding, transparency and impartiality, field visits, and use of external experts.100
+For example, a peer learning session was held during the 2011 annual meeting of the NCPs, focusing primarily on typical challenges encountered by NCPs in handling specific instances.
+These challenges include issues relating to fact-finding, transparency and impartiality, field visits, and use of external experts.107